Magyartanulas/magyartanulas.github.io/Section7.md

 * De azt hiszem, hogy igazán megcsinálhatnád. - (But I believe you could really do it.)
 * Bárcsak láthatnám az arcát, amikor megtudja! - (If only I could see his face, when he finds out!)

-Bárcsak means if only/I wish, it is considered conditional, thus when used the rest of the sentence must be conditional as well.
+Bárcsak means if only/I wish and it is considered conditional.
+When it is used, the rest of the sentence must be conditional as well.